 Is writing something you enjoy doing, and you feel like you could somehow turn it into a career?

-After calling myself a freelance writer for over a year now, I’m confident I could have started this career a long time ago.
+After officially calling myself a freelance writer since 2016, I’m confident I could have started a freelancing career a long time ago.

 What held me back?